As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Related post: worms in dog’s poop: a vet explains.

-Giardia is a single-celled intestinal parasite of dogs that can cause profuse, watery diarrhea, which usually has a green color.
+How do you know if your dog has Giardia?
+Giardia can cause profuse, watery diarrhea, which usually has a green color.
 Other symptoms include foul-smelling gas, vomiting, loss of appetite, and lethargy.

 Parvovirus passes through dog-to-dog contact or contaminated feces, surfaces, or people.
 It produces a severe disease that can be fatal.
 With continual vomiting and diarrhea, infected dogs suffer from severe dehydration, and the virus attacks the intestines, causing septic shock.
 Treatment involves supportive care with IV fluids, anti-nausea drugs, preventative antibiotics, and other medications.
 If hospitalization is required, the cost of care can run from $500-$3000.